Cleveland's Hall and Blacksmith Shop

-Cleveland's Hall and Blacksmith Shop is a highly intact 2-story workshop and meeting hall at the rural crossroad of Attica, Wisconsin in the town Brooklyn, Green County, Wisconsin.
+Cleveland's Hall and Blacksmith Shop is a highly intact two-story workshop and meeting hall at the rural crossroad of Attica, Wisconsin, in the town Brooklyn, Green County, Wisconsin, USA.
 It was added to the National Register of Historic Places in 2010.

 Probably constructed around 1873, the structure was built by blacksmith David C. Heathman, facing onto Attica's Main Street, which is now County X. Norwegian immigrant blacksmith Benjamin Cleveland bought it in 1883 and converted the second story to a dance hall and meeting space, calling it 'Cleveland's Hall'.
 Around 1899 the Attica lodge of the Modern Woodmen of America bought the building.
 They continued to use the upper story as their meeting hall, but the first story transitioned from the blacksmith shop to a feed store and a garage.

 Heathman built his shop much as it appears today.
 The walls are of gold-tinted limestone.
 The side facing the Sugar River is uncoursed stone; the other sides are coursed.
 Heathman built the front door large enough to admit a workhorse for shoeing.
 The door and some windows have dressed stone sills and lintels.
 Before 1900 a wooden porch ran across the front of the building, open on the first story and enclosed on the second.
 By 1908 the Woodmen had removed the early porch and added a Boomtown-style facade.
 They also added a wooden addition on the north side, but that has been removed.